lmmx/fugit/docs/reference/index.md

 # Reference

-Despite the existence of GitPython, it remains awkward to access structured diffs for a given repo.
+Accessing structured diffs in a Git repository remains challenging, even with tools like GitPython.
-This is particularly desirable for large diff sets, such as those created when migrating between linters (such as Black to Ruff, as motivated this library).
-In such cases it's desirable to be able to see clearly what the actual substance of the set of diffs is, but without programmatic means to access this set simply it becomes a manual effort (with each reader re-duplicating others' efforts or else just skipping the task and not making an informed decision).
+This issue is especially pronounced when dealing with large diff sets, such as those generated during transitions between linters (e.g., from Black to Ruff).
+Currently, without a straightforward programmatic solution, understanding the essence of these diffs requires cumbersome manual effort.

-Before writing this library I investigated fast parsing approaches (Pydantic with Rust's regex crate in particular) and reviewed the internals of GitPython, as well as its API for accessing diffs.
+Before writing this library I explored fast parsing approaches (Pydantic's integration with Rust's regex crate in particular) and reviewed GitPython internals, as well as its pitfalls.

-The goal of this library is to make this specific facet of git easy to work with.
+_fugit_ simplifies access to git diffs, and will help you avoid the covert hazards in GitPython's API.